 One of the easiest ways to add safety and comfort to your bathroom is to install a shower bench seat or bathtub bench.
 You deserve the reassurance you get from a Freedom Shower Seat™.
 FREE shipping in the USA on shower benches, tub seats, ADA shower seats, Read more...

-We carry a large selection of handicapped shower seats to suit your individual needs.
-Quality construction with a stainless steel frame, most of our Freedom Handicapped bathing benches can easily fold up and against the wall when not in use, and come in a variety of designer seat options: teak, wood, phenolic white, white padded, and closed-cell foam.
+We carry a large selection of shower seats to suit your individual accessibility needs.
+Quality construction with a stainless steel frame, most of our Freedom accessible bathing benches can easily fold up against the wall when not in use, and come in a variety of designer seat options: teak, wood, phenolic white, white padded, and closed-cell foam.

 For businesses: Our ADA shower seats are designed to comply with the Federal ADA guidelines (ADAAG).
 We carry a variety of L-shaped ADA options perfect for your commercial project.

 For anyone who struggles with mobility or balance issues, or who fatigues easily, showering can be challenging, and potentially dangerous.
 Having the ability to shower sitting down significantly reduces the risk of a fall.